apache/amoro-site/amoro-site/content/quickstart/setup.md

 ### Requirements

 Before starting to deploy Amoro based on Docker, please make sure that you have installed the docker-compose environment on your host.
-For information on how to install Docker, please refer to: [Install Docker](https://docs.docker.com/get-docker/).
+For information on installing Docker, please refer to [Install Docker](https://docs.docker.com/get-docker/).

 {{< hint info >}}
-It is recommended to perform the operation on Linux or MacOS.
-If you are using a Windows system, you can consider using WSL2.
+Linux or MacOS is recommended for use.
+If you are using a Windows system, consider using WSL2.
 For information on how to enable WSL2 and install Docker, please refer to [Windows Installation](https://docs.docker.com/desktop/install/windows-install/).
 {{< /hint >}}

-After completing the Docker installation, please make sure that the docker-compose tool is installed: [Docker-Compose Installation](https://github.com/docker/compose-cli/blob/main/INSTALL.md).
+After completing the Docker installation, please make sure that the docker-compose tool is installed [Docker-Compose Installation](https://github.com/docker/compose-cli/blob/main/INSTALL.md).

 ### Bring up demo cluster